When Is Degree Enough? Bounds on Degree-Eigenvector Misalignment in Assortative Structured Networks: Introduction

 We are not the first to study how assortativity-inducing degree-preserving rewiring influences the eigenstructure of a network.
 Some years ago, \citet{VanMieghem2010AssortativitySpectra} used degree-preserving rewiring to systematically tune assortativity and examine how the eigen spectrum responds.
 Our analysis is close in spirit but differs in two key respects.
 First, we extend the rewiring-based perspective beyond assortativity to a broader class of local structures.
 Second, and more importantly, we embed these constructions within a perturbation-theoretic framework by linking the resulting perturbation matrices to the Stewart--Sun eigenvector bound.
 In this sense, our paper bridges several strands of work in network science and spectral graph theory: rewiring-based control of assortativity, the study of eigenvector localization, and the use of spectral perturbation theory to assess the robustness of centrality measures.
 It is perhaps worth noting that we take a constructive approach to proof, i.e., we work through algorithms that alter a graph towards desired geometries.
 This allows us to characterize the angle of deviation for finite-sized graphs with specific spectral properties. \\

 The paper is organized as follows.
 Section~\ref{sec:preliminaries} sets notation and collects the spectral preliminaries needed for our main arguments, including the Stewart--Sun perturbation bound.
 Section~\ref{sec:bound_moments} bounds the moments of the angle of deviation with the moments of network statistics.
 Section~\ref{sec:assortativity} details the assortativity-inducing degree-preserving rewiring process.
 It then applies the moment-bound proposition to assortativity, while noting how the constants in the bound depend on certain structural features of the network.
 Section~\ref{sec:local_structures} details the degree-preserving rewiring processes used to generate three distinct local structures: communities, core-periphery patterns, and cycles.
 We generalize each of these structures, with $K$ communities, $k$ cycles, and perhaps most interestingly, fractal core-periphery wherein the periphery itself consists of `miniature' core-periphery structures.
 We then apply the moment bound proposition to bound the angle of deviation with measures of communities, core-periphery, and cycles.
 Section \ref{sec:bound_diff} discusses how the heavy tails of the degree distribution shape the bounds on the angle of deviation between the degree-vector and eigenvector.
 Section~\ref{sec:concluding} offers concluding remarks.
+Appendix \ref{app:weighted_networks} extends the analytical results to weighted directed graphs by considering the continuous analogue of our discrete rewiring setting.
+Appendix \ref{app:simulations} presents numerical simulations that estimate the exact angle of deviation for specific quantums of assortativity and community structures.
+These simulations support our analytical results about upper bounds on the angle of deviation and further clarify the mechanisms involved in generating these deviations.